 Passenger comfort is key in a bike trailer — if your kids know their trailer is uncomfortable, they probably won't be too stoked when you suggest heading out for a ride.
 The Chariot Cross is outstanding in this category.
 Its only true competitor in this area is the Hamax Outback.

 The Thule Chariot Cross is an outstanding product that scored close to the top of every metric we tested.
-Its weight, durability, and price make it best suited for athletes who will put it through serious miles in all conditions, but anyone who purchased this trailer would be hard-pressed not to fall in love with it.
+Its durability, weather-proof design, and price make it best suited for athletes who will put it through serious miles in all conditions, but anyone who purchased this trailer would be hard-pressed not to fall in love with it.